-10 great ’80s hardcore live videos to watch in lockdown + a playlist
+10 great ’80s hardcore live videos to watch now

 This quarantine-friendly edition of 'In Defense of the Genre' features 10 killer videos of legendary '80s hardcore bands in their prime, along with an accompanying playlist.

 With quarantine keeping us all home a lot more and stopping almost all concerts from happening, I've been doing themed, live-video editions of my punk column 'In Defense of the Genre' to help shine a light on some of the incredible punk concert footage that's out there and reminisce on some great bands in the process.
 I recently did a '90s punk edition and a modern hardcore edition, and this new one is dedicated entirely to '80s hardcore.

 I picked ten videos, spanning from early pioneers like Minor Threat, Black Flag, and Minor Threat to bands who pushed the genre forward in the mid '80s like Dag Nasty to bands who ended the decade on an extremely high note like Gorilla Biscuits.
 Ten is just a very small sample size of how much incredible classic hardcore footage is out there, but I'll keep doing these roundups as long as quarantine is in effect so there's probably plenty of time to pick at least ten more of these as the days and weeks and months go by.
 For now, enjoy these ten, all of which are super fun to watch and all of which remind me how lucky we are to have historic footage like this at our fingertips.

 Read on for my list, in chronological order.
 And in case 10 full-set live videos isn’t enough '80s hardcore for you, I also put together a quarantine playlist, featuring music from all 10 of these bands plus others from the era.
 You can hear that at the bottom of this post.

 Dead Kennedys @ Mabuhay Gardens in San Francisco - CA 2/9/80